aileen-byte/Team14/personal statements/Phillippa.md

 # Multi Cycled Cache

-Aileen implemented the majority of the single cycle data cache that appears in our final submission.
-In parallel, I experimented with extending this into a multi cycle blocking cache controlled by a small finite state machine in a separate branch of the repo.
-The prototype used states like COMPARE, WRITE_BACK, ALLOCATE and REFILL to model realistic miss handling and asserted a cachestall signal back to the CPU whenever a miss was in progress.
+Aileen implemented the single-cycle data cache.
+I implemented the multi-cycle cache through a finite state machine I used states COMPARE, WRITE_BACK, ALLOCATE and REFILL to model realistic miss handling and asserted a cachestall signal back to the CPU whenever a miss was in progress.

-It didn't fully verify and integrate it into the pipelined CPU without risking regressions in the working design.
-As a team we therefore chose to keep the simpler single cycle cache for the final hand in.

 ```mermaid
 stateDiagram-v2